 The strategic planning process doesn’t end once a document is created.
-To successfully execute your strategy across the organization, careful attention needs to be paid to the next steps: communication, implementation, monitoring and tracking.
+To successfully execute your strategy across the organization, careful attention needs to be paid to the next steps: communication, implementation, monitoring, tracking, and leadership development.

 Communication to Develop Alignment:

 If you’re working within a mid-sized or large organization, chances are that all employees could not be present at the planning meeting.
-Instead, leaders from different departments likely participated in the session, representing their area within the company.
+Most likely, your executive leadership team members or potentially key departmental leaders participated in developing your plan.

 If staff are engaged and feel heard during the pre-planning process, they are more likely to buy into the organizational strategy and to take ownership of their departmental and individual action items.
 By fostering communication and buy-in, your team will be more aligned, accountable, and better equipped to make decisions that serve your organization.

-Prior to implementing your plan and moving forward with your action steps, it is critical that your strategic priority areas and key performance indicators (KPIs) are well developed and that your action plan supports these initiatives.
-It is also critical that each department and individual understands which projects and actions they are accountable to deliver.
+Prior to implementing your strategic plan and moving forward with your action steps, it is critical that your strategic priority areas and goals support the vision.
+It is also critical that each department and individual understands which goals and tactics they are accountable to deliver on.
 Furthermore, it is important that they are aware of project expectations and understand what success looks like.

 Monitoring & Tracking Your Plan:

-We recommend using a dedicated strategic planning software, like Cascade Strategy, that has been specifically developed to help organizations track their strategic plan progress.
+If you decide to track your strategic planning progress with a software, we recommend using a dedicated strategic planning software, like Cascade Strategy, that has been specifically developed for this purpose.
 With various features such as task management, GANTT charts, and various metric functions, you can quickly see where you’re meeting or exceeding goals and where you might be falling short.

-In addition to monitoring your plan regularly, quarterly strategy reviews (half-day or full-day sessions with the leadership team) are a great way to make adjustments to your strategy so that you can maximize what is working and address any areas of weakness throughout the year.
+In addition to monitoring your plan regularly, it is important to continually develop your leadership team's skills in critical areas such as project management, values and behavior alignment, change management, and communication.
+Additionally quarterly strategy reviews are a great way to make adjustments to your strategy on an ongoing basis so that you can maximize what is working and address any areas of weakness throughout the year.